 If a person is still alive, set as follows: Marty Pattin (b.
 1943)

-Following a colon, the first word is capitalized if begins what by itself stands as a grammatically complete sentence.
+Following a colon, the first word is capitalized if it begins what by itself stands as a grammatically complete sentence.
 If the phrase following the colon is not a full sentence, the first word is never capitalized, unless it is a proper noun.

 We couldn’t believe it: The catcher legged out an inside-the-park home run.

 Titles are not capitalized unless they are used as part of the person’s name.
-Commissioner Bowie Kuhn is a title, but the commissioner Bowie Kuhn (lowercase).
+Commissioner Bowie Kuhn is a formal title, but the commissioner Bowie Kuhn (lowercase).
 The only President capped all the time is the President of the United States, not those of a team or league.